missionpinball/mpf-docs/events/index.rst

 Boolean Events
 ~~~~~~~~~~~~~~
-Boolean events are used when the you want get some feedback from all
+Boolean events are used when you want to get some feedback from all
 of the handlers that have registered for that event.
 When you post a
 boolean event, if any of the registered handlers return `False` then
 the event manager will stop processing the event. (i.e. the remaining